progmult/yii-phing-deploy/README.md

 I plan also incude yii-migrations in deploy process.

 ## Installation ##
-1. To use this file you must install Phing first (so you can call it from command line "`phing`");
+1. To use this file you must install Phing first (so you can call it from command line "`phing`").
+On FreeBSD run:

 ```shell
 pkg install pear